 Assembly is a straightforward and satisfying project for any DIY enthusiast.
 Even large buildings can be installed with only basic tools, such as a hammer, a screwdriver, a power drill, a spirit level, an adjustable spanner, a knife, a stepladder and safety goggles.
 Particular care is required when handling glass and good quality gloves should be worn at all times.
 You should not attempt to lift heavy sections without a helping pair of hands.
 Remember that extra time spent preparing a good base is normally repaid with time saved later on during the installation.

-The external timber should be treated with a good quality wood stain every year, including soon after installation.
-This will prolong the life of your building.
-All major wood stain manufacturers offer suitable products in a choice of colours, available at any good hardware shop.
+Many of our gazebos are factory treated with preservative and some are pressure treated with a lifetime wood preservative.
+You can paint over these treatments if you wish to alter the appearance of your building.
+All major wood stain manufacturers offer suitable products in a choice of colours, available from good hardware shops.
 We also recommend that you regularly oil the door and window hinges as required to ensure continued smooth operation.

 Although providing an electricity supply to a garden building is normally a straightforward task, for safety reasons we recommend that you consult an approved electrician first.
 Since January 1st 2005 all electrical work must be completed in accordance with IEE wiring regulations and BS 7671.
 Notifiable work must be either notified directly to the local building control department or completed by an operator who is approved under the Part P Electrical Competent Person Scheme.